adelinerd/sca-modulecatalogue/README.md

 - **Traditional hosting**: Upload the `dist/` folder contents

 Ensure the hosting service supports client-side routing for single-page applications.

+### Proxy Server

+The proxy server must be deployed separately to a Node.js hosting environment:

+- **Docker**: Use the Dockerfile in [sca-proxy/](sca-proxy/) for containerized deployment

+**Production considerations:**
+1. Set environment variables for CORS origins and GitLab tokens
+2. Enable HTTPS for secure token transmission
+3. Configure rate limiting based on your expected traffic
+4. Monitor server logs for errors and performance issues
+5. Update the frontend `VITE_YAML_PROXY_SERVER` to point to your production proxy URL

 ## Contributing